CaracasChronicles/venezuelan-elections-map/README.md

 You must then edit the ```settings.json``` file and enter your own Google API key in order to access Google Maps.
 Instructions on how to generate your own API key can be found on [this section of the Google Maps API documentation](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
 You may optionally provide a tracking ID if you intend to use Google Analytics.

-After editing the ```settings.json``` file, if you intend to commit changes to the project and push them elsewhere, you may want to tell git not include the changes you made to ```settings.json``` with this command:
+After editing the ```settings.json``` file, if you intend to commit changes to the project and push them elsewhere, you may want to tell git not to include the changes you made to ```settings.json``` with this command:
 ```
 git update-index --assume-unchanged settings.json
 ```